-Steam Deck 2 release date speculation
+Steam Deck 2 release date estimate

-Steam Deck 2 price speculation
+Steam Deck 2 price estimate

 Speaking with Edge magazine, Newell shared that the Deck’s “most popular SKU is the most expensive one”.
-He says that the company is reading this concentrated demand as customers saying, “we would like an even more expensive version of this, in terms of horsepower capabilities or whatever.”
+He says that the company is reading this concentrated demand as customers saying, “We would like an even more expensive version of this, in terms of horsepower capabilities or whatever.”
 So, we could see a premium version of Steam Deck 2 surpassing the existing $649 USD / £569 GBP ceiling.

-Steam Deck 2 specs rumours
+Steam Deck 2 specs rumors

-There’s no official word or any substantial leaks surrounding Steam Deck 2 specs, but we can make some educated guesses based on the makeup of the existing Deck.
+In a recent interview, Valve says it wants Steam Deck 2 to feature better battery life and screen.
 Battery life could be much improved over the current Deck by increasing the battery capacity above 40Whr which would help to address one of the core complaints about it.

-Steam Deck 2 performance rumours
+Steam Deck 2 performance rumors

-Until we get closer to its launch date, there won’t be any official or leaked Steam Deck 2 performance benchmarks to pour-over.
+Until we get closer to its launch date, there won’t be any official or leaked Steam Deck 2 performance benchmarks to pour over.
 As such, we hope at the very least to see Valve make improvements to battery life and gaming performance compared to the current deck.
 Either way, playing videogames on a Steam Deck 2 should require less guesswork, as more Steam games’ compatibility levels should be documented.